-Buried in the Old Testament is the idea of Cities of Refuge.
+Buried in the Old Testament is the idea of the Cities of Refuge.

 God told Joshua to establish cities of protection where one could be safe from an avenger.
 There were six of them, three on the east side of the Jordan river, and three on the west.
 The cities were pretty much covering Israel; each was spread out intentionally so they were always close.
 That city became a place of asylum for those guilty of manslaughter.

-For us as believers, we know that we’ve committed crimes against God and other people.
+Us as believers, we know that we’ve committed crimes against God and other people.
 The burden we carry threatens to undo us.
 Satan (and his minions) want to destroy us—and honestly, we deserve it.
-We are essentially ‘criminals’ who have hurt others, and damaged ourselves in the process.
+We are essential ‘criminals’ who have hurt others and damaged ourselves in the process.

 Outside of the city, we’re vulnerable—but inside those walls we find safety.